dhannywi/COE332/homework05/README.md

 If the image is not built, it is more appropriate to run the following, to avoid any errors.
 * `make rapid`

+## Usage
+Once you have the docker image running and dependencies installed, we can execute the Flask App and use the REST API.

 ### Running the Flask App
 The `iss_tracker.py` script contains the code needed to run the ISS Tracker App.
 To run the flask app, Execute the command `flask --app iss_tracker --debug run` on your terminal.
 Your local server is up and running when you see the message similar to this: